AmazeeLabs/bounce_convert/README.txt

    0 (zero).

 ================================================================================
- WARNING
+ WARNING ABOUT MULTIPLE ACTIVE CAMPAIGNS
 ================================================================================

 It is possible to have multiple Bounce Convert campaigns running at once, but if you have multiple active campaigns running at the same time, make sure that the visibility settings for the active campaigns do not overlap.
-The module is not designed to show more than one campaign to the same use on the same page, and will break if you try to do so.
+The module is not designed to show more than one campaign to the same user on the same page, and will break if you try to do so.

 ================================================================================
  CAMPAIGN REPORTS